maysaraanalyst/web.services/README.md

 ## LEMP Stack Installation on AlmaLinux

-This document provides instructions for installing the LEMP stack (Nginx, MariaDB, PHP) on AlmaLinux using a shell script (`lemp_install.sh`).
+This document provides instructions for installing the LEMP stack (Nginx, MariaDB, PHP) on AlmaLinux using a shell script (`lemp.install.sh`).

 **Requirements:**